racket/racket/collects/tests/racket/benchmarks/common/README.txt

  Marc Feeley

 Files that end in ".sch" are supposed to be standard Scheme plus `time'.
-Files that end in ".ss" are MzScheme wrapper modules or helper scripts.
+Files that end in ".rkt" are Racket wrapper modules or helper scripts.

-To build <benchmark>.sch directly with Gambit, Bigloo, or Chicken: mzscheme -qr mk-gambit.ss <benchmark> ; gsi -:m10000 <benchmark>.o1 mzscheme -qr mk-bigloo.ss <benchmark> ; <benchmark>
+To build <benchmark>.sch directly with Gambit, Bigloo, or Chicken: racket -qr mk-gambit.rkt <benchmark> ; gsi -:m10000 <benchmark>.o1 racket -qr mk-bigloo.rkt <benchmark> ; <benchmark>
-  mzscheme -qr mk-chicken.ss <benchmark> ; <benchmark>
+  racket -qr mk-chicken.rkt <benchmark> ; <benchmark>

-Unpack "dynamic-input.txt.gz" if you want to run the "dynamic" benchmark, but the "auto.ss" script will do that for you.
+Unpack "dynamic-input.txt.gz" if you want to run the "dynamic" benchmark, but the "auto.rkt" script will do that for you.